mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 ## <a name="stats-header"></a> Install your add-on and add an _Activity_ link

-Now you've got the basic architecture for your plugin.
+Now you've got the basic architecture for your add-on.
 If you open your new `jira-activity` directory, you'll see essentials like the [`atlassian-connect.json` descriptor](../modules/) in the root.
 You'll also see an `app.js` file.